37.7749° N · 122.4194° W

 Some of my most important work I can't show here — three maps for the Armenian Virtual College covering infrastructure corridors in a geopolitically sensitive region.
 That data didn't exist publicly.
 It had to be hand-digitized from imagery, georeferenced, and spatially validated before it could be mapped at all.
 That kind of rigor is what I bring to every project, whether or not the stakes are classified.

-Since 2024 I've been in a structured period of deep skill development — mentorship focused on raster analysis and remote sensing, a GeoAI certification, and active engagement through CalGPN and BayGeo.
-The technical foundation keeps growing.
+Since 2024, I've focused on deepening expertise in raster analysis, remote sensing, and GeoAI — completing advanced Esri and Udemy certifications in Python-based GIS and agentic spatial systems, and staying actively engaged through CalGPN and BayGeo.
+The technical depth keeps expanding.
 The curiosity that started with road atlases never stopped.

 How I Work